 - Tip: Give happiness moderate importance and be ready to shift from self-acceptance to self-rejection.

-Pursuing happiness or valuing happiness appears like a life-long desire for many people and there have been mixed conclusions from scientists about how it affects their well-being.
+Pursuing happiness or valuing happiness appears like a lifelong desire for many people and there have been mixed conclusions from scientists about how it affects their well-being.
 Within a collectivistic culture, people who value happiness a lot seem to have higher well-being, especially if they do not readily accept their current negative experiences or negative moods.
 The benefits of valuing happiness may not be present in an individualistic culture.
+One study shows valuing happiness can be a risk factor for depression.
 Probably because it may lead to a stark contrast between loneliness and a deep-seated desire to be happy.
 The contrast creates disappointment.
-Individualistic and collectivistic cultures differ a lot when it comes to identity and self-image, so it plays a role.
+Individualistic and collectivistic cultures differ a lot regarding identity and self-image, so it plays a role.
 It’s easier to feel connected to others and value that social connection dearly in a collectivistic society.
 A truly individualistic living could set you up for loneliness.

-- Mistake: Don’t compare & compete in the wellness game to be a winner.
+- Mistake: Comparing & competing in the wellness game to be a winner.

 - Tip: Accept being worse off than others; it sets you up for more satisfaction in the future.

-One reason why people would get desperate to have a happier, more satisfying life could be feeling you are doing worse than others in terms of salary, happiness, life-satisfaction, achievement, etc. In psychology, that’s called “social comparison leading to worse-than-average beliefs.”
+One reason why people would get desperate to have a happier, more satisfying life could be feeling they are doing worse than others in terms of salary, happiness, life satisfaction, achievement, etc. In psychology, that’s called “social comparison leading to worse-than-average beliefs.”
 With the modern zeitgeist of positivity and wellness, there could be social pressure to feel satisfied with oneself and put well-being on a pedestal.
 So people could feel the pressure to feel better-than-average all the time, quickly.
-However, feeling worse than average actually has a positive side – it promotes well-being in the long-term, even though it feels bad immediately.
+However, feeling worse than average actually has a positive side – it promotes well-being in the long term, even though it feels bad immediately.

-Feeling worse-than-average can motivate people to improve their situation and simultaneously avoid negative beliefs about the self.
-That double impact can lead to many future benefits like better friendships, a higher sense of belonging, better social skills, better professional skills, etc. On the other hand, optimistically feeling better-than-average could lead to overconfidence, slacking off, neglect, taking things for granted, etc. The consequences could be losing your advantages or current benefits.
+Feeling worse than average can motivate people to improve their situation and simultaneously avoid negative beliefs about the self.
+That double impact can lead to many future benefits like better friendships, a higher sense of belonging, better social skills, better professional skills, etc. All because they worked toward improvement without the pressure to be the best.
+On the other hand, optimistically feeling better-than-average could lead to overconfidence, slacking off, neglect, taking things for granted, etc. The consequences could be losing your advantages or current benefits.